 6 mistakes you will make learning to surf

 Learning to surf is tough.
-I read an article by the amazing Girl Surf Network recently that spoke about surfing being a 10 year sport.
+I recently read an article that spoke about surfing being a 10-year sport.
 Yup.
 10 years.
 That’s how long it could take to get good, but that’s not to discourage you.
 Learning to surf is great fun and so so rewarding.
 One wave is all it takes and you’re hooked.
 Hook, line and sinker.

 Having spent the last 2 months surfing El Salvador, Nicaragua and Costa Rica, I’ve had the pleasure of surfing alongside so many girls.
 A pleasure it always is.
 Despite my encouragement (a girl should always encourage the other chicks out there), I always see my fellow ladies make the same mistakes (the guys too).